graciemcguire/working-with-typescript/README.md

 ## Compiling with `tsc`

-- run tsc to see the errors
-- then fix the errors
-- then run tsc to see there are no more errors
-- run node index.js to run our code
-- submit code

 Now that we have our `tsconfig.json` set up, we're able to compile our code using the `tsc` command!
 There's a ton of different compiler options for us (check out [TypeScript Docs - Compiler Options][] to see them all!) to use... we can use